Cliffback/FlashGBX-macOS/README.md

 # FlashGBX-macOS

 This is a shell script for compiling and updating FlashGBX on macOs, resulting in a "native" application that is also easy to update.

+The the resulting application, as of v3.36, can be downloaded from releases, if you don't want to bother with everything else.

 ## Prerequisites
 - Python